civol/HDLRuby/README.md

       !10.ns
    ```

- - The `repeat` statements: such a statement takes as argument a number of iteration and a block.
-The execution of the block is repeated the given number times.
+ - The `repeat` statements: such a statement takes as argument the number of iterations and a block.
+The execution of the block is repeated the given number of times.
 For example, the following code executes 10 times the inversion of the `clk` signal every 10 nanoseconds:

    ```ruby
       repeat(10) do